-The multi-tap transformer converts the incoming voltage to 230 volt AC that is routed to both the motor starter contactor(s) and to the power supply.
-The power supply then provides 24 volt direct current to the control circuits, including the emergency stop logic, the Programmable Logic Controller (PLC), optical relays, display screen and optional control functions.
+The multi-tap transformer converts the incoming voltage to 230 volt AC that is routed to the power supply.
+The power supply then provides 24-volt direct current to the control circuits, including the motor starter, emergency stop logic, the Programmable Logic Controller (PLC), optical relays, display screen and the control functions.